dragonflydb/documentation/docs/command-reference/sorted-sets/zrange.md

 - When `BYSCORE` is used, the `start` and `stop` parameters are **treated as scores instead of indexes**.
 - **By default, they are inclusive**.
 To make them exclusive, use the `(` character before the score.
-- The `+inf` and `-inf` values can be used to specify positive and negative infinity scores, respectively.
+- The `+inf` and `-inf` special values can be used to specify positive and negative infinity scores, respectively.

 ### Lexicographical Ranges with `BYLEX`